szulcmaciej/repo2string/readme.md

 4. See token counts for each file and selection
 5. Copy only the selected files to clipboard

-The UI is particularly useful when:
+The selection mode is particularly useful when:
 - You want to exclude certain files or folders
 - You need to stay under a token limit
 - You want to focus on specific parts of the codebase